The Palisades region of the Sierra Nevada is located west of the town of Big Pine.

 some difficult moves towards the end but is the fastest and safest way to reach the summit.

-The route from Potluck Pass to Chuck Berry Peak to the Sill-Polemonium Glacier:
+The route from Potluck Pass to Barrett Peak to the Sill-Polemonium Glacier:

 - South Lake